If your garage door grinds as it shudders up and down the track, you should consider replacing the rollers.

 The safest way to replace the bottom roller is to bend the track so you can pop the bottom section out.

-Pick a location on the track that’s about elbow height to you to make it as comfortable as possible.
-Be sure to pick a spot that’s in the middle of a section of track as well.
+Pick a location on the track about elbow height to you to make it as comfortable as possible.
+Be sure to pick a spot in the middle of a section of the track as well.

-Once the roller is in place, it’s time to pop the door panel back in to the track.
+Once the roller is in place, it’s time to pop the door panel back into the track.

-For me this took a little finesse and a bit of brute force.
+This took a little finesse and a bit of brute force.
 You may need to use the long screwdriver again as a pry bar to help you.